 If we omit a possibility to leave out problematic pieces of information, a solution of the discussed problem could be based on employing a more general form of the global task and adding an information supported by an evidence.
 Especially the later case seems to be worth of attention.
-In practice, it means that a more-detailed modelling should be required.
+In practice, it means that a more detailed modelling should be employed.
 For example, on a participant level all quantities in state vectors of parametric models are to be modelled.
-On a global level, modelling could be employed to clarify relations among prior information provided by individual participants, e.g., a degree of overlapping of individual pieces of information.
+On a global level, modelling of dependencies among prior information pieces provided by individual participants should be used.
 However, such models are inevitably highly dependent on a particular application.

 Employing a more general form, i.e., a non-Bayesian one, of the global task would be a rigorous way to treat the incomplete information.
 Imprecise probabilities [50] could be appropriate means for this purpose.
-Although, from practical point of view, this approach would be more complex than the strictly Bayesian one, there are indications that it is not intractable; see, e.g., [16].
+Although, from the practical point of view, this approach would be more complex than the strictly Bayesian one, there are indications that it could be feasible; see, e.g., [45].

 In this chapter we have focused on a construction of the global task and left the design of the cooperation methods open.
 However, the form of the global task suggests what objectives are to be followed by the cooperation.
 Namely, the knowledge about the system behaviour possessed by any of the participants should be provided to all others which are able to exploit it, i.e., to its neighbours.
-Furthermore, the objectives of individual participants should be harmonized so that the new objectives are not contradictory for any pair of neighbours whereas they are close to the original ones.
+Furthermore, the objectives of the individual participants should be harmonized so that the new objectives are not contradictory for any pair of neighbours whereas they are close to the original ones.
 While the harmonization of the objectives is clearly related to the fully cooperating participants discussed in this chapter, the knowledge sharing is supposed to be employed in a much wider class of multiple participant decision making tasks.
-These observations motivates the need of practically feasible, though possibly approximate, cooperation methods proposed in the following chapters.
+These observations motivates the need for practically feasible, though possibly approximate, cooperation methods proposed in the following chapters.